VW says Porsche deal clears path to global leadership

 Already a major player in emerging markets such as China, Russia and Latin America, Volkswagen will also need a bigger U.S. presence if it is to win and maintain the global crown.

-Under CEO Winterkorn, VW opened a $1 billion factory last year in Chattanooga, Tennessee and is adding an Audi plant in Mexico.
+Under CEO Winterkorn, VW last year opened a factory in Chattanooga, Tennessee, and is adding an Audi plant in Mexico.

-The shares of Europe’s biggest automaker rose strongly on Thursday after it agreed to buy the remaining half of the sports-car maker for 4.46 billon euros ($5.9 billion).
+Shares of Europe’s biggest automaker rose strongly on Thursday after it agreed to buy the remaining half of the sports-car maker for 4.46 billion euros ($5.9 billion).

 VW shares closed 5.1 percent higher, while Porsche SE stock fell 1.2 percent as analysts pointed to the news that Volkswagen would only pay about half the price that Porsche will carry on its balance sheet.